flippybit/bery-bot/docs/vision/mask-rcnn.md

-# Mask R-CNN (Region Based Convolutional Neural Networks)
+# Region Based Convolutional Neural Networks
 Region-based Convolutional Neural Networks are a family of machine-learning models for computer-vision specifically object detection and segmentation.

 ## Overview of Mask R-CNN
 Mask R-CNN is a two stage framework: